Skip to Content

 Kitchen with black and white cabinets glass window marble wall

-Kitchen base cabinets are essential pieces for the kitchen.
+Kitchen base cabinets are essential pieces for organization and storage and hold the countertops.
 They basically do the heavy lifting for as far as kitchen storage is concerned as they go right on the floor.

 Other width dimension considerations: